Why does missing calls cost you the year?

 An AI voice receptionist closes that gap.
 Every call answered in under one ring.
 Every job qualified.
 Every booking in your calendar before the kettle has boiled.

-What an AI voice receptionist actually does
+What does an AI voice receptionist actually do?

 - Answers in under one ring, in your business name, in plain English.